arlohb/egui-latest_wgpu_backend/README.md

 Backend code to run [egui](https://github.com/emilk/egui) using [wgpu](https://wgpu.rs/).

-## Example
-We have created [a simple example](https://github.com/hasenbanck/egui_example) project to show you, how to use this crate.
+This project was forked from [egui_wgpu_backend](https://github.com/hasenbanck/egui_wgpu_backend).

 ## License
-egui_wgpu_backend is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+egui-latest_wgpu_backend is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT).